 EvIDeNCe provides services in three critical areas:

-1. We bring together the key stakeholders who are involved in or affected by a priority health policy issue and facilitate deliberation around a pre-circulated evidence brief, so that the views and experiences of these stakeholders can be shared and the critical next steps to address the policy issue identifiedRecent stakeholder dialoguesTitle: Improving the Healthiness of Food Environments in the CaribbeanDate: Wednesday, June 22, 2016Financial support: Pan American Health Organization (PAHO)Products:
+1. We bring together the key stakeholders who are involved in or affected by a priority health policy issue and facilitate deliberation around a pre-circulated evidence brief, so that the views and experiences of these stakeholders can be shared and the critical next steps to address the policy issue identifiedRecent stakeholder dialoguesTitle: Strengthening Household and Community Action for the Prevention and Control of Arboviral diseases in the CaribbeanDate: Wednesday, April 26, 2017Financial support: Pan American Health Organization (PAHO)Products:

 CARPHA provides training for policymakers in the essentials of evidence-informed health policy.
 These areas include: how to find and use research evidence for decision making; setting agendas and developing policies; communicating research findings for decision-making..Contact us to discuss a customized training approach for you and your team.